zhaoruiyang98/eftpipe/README.md

 - `typing_extensions` for type hints, optional
 - `camb` or `classy` boltzamnn code, optional
 - `numba` for better performance, optional

+`cobaya` will be an optional dependency in the future
 # Installation
 ## Install all relevant packages using Anaconda
 The easiest way of setting up the environment and reproducing analysis results in the paper would be using Anaconda